knaw-huc/lenticular-lens/readme.md

         "timbuctoo_hsid": null                                                          // The hsid if the dataset is not published; optional field
     },
     "filter": {                 // The filter configuration to obtain only a subset of the data from Timbuctoo; optional field
-        "conditions": [{        // The filter is composed of element groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'minimal_date',       // The type of filtering to apply; see table below for allowed values "value": "1600",              // Depends on type of filtering selected; value to use for filtering
+        "conditions": [{        // The filter is composed of a logic box "property": ["foaf_name"],    // The property path to which this condition applies "type": 'minimal_date',       // The type of filtering to apply; see table below for allowed values "value": "1600",              // Depends on type of filtering selected; value to use for filtering